tomstafford/DDMgif/README.md

 # DDMgif
-Make an animated gif of a (simplified) accumulation the threshold decision process
+Make an animated gif of a (simplified) accumulation to threshold decision process

 Code will generate new plots based on the parameters you feed it